fyxme/portscanbof/README.md

 ## OPSEC

+The timeouts have been `#defined` in the portscanner bof.
+Additionally, the number of concurrent sockets is also defined in `portscanner.c`

 Some OPSEC considerations have been incorporated into the tool.
 Nevertheless, needs further improvements, test in a Lab environment before using in PROD.